ampproject/bentojs.dev/site/en/guides/getting-started-with-Eleventy-and-Bento.md

 ## Introduction

-Using Bento components in your Eleventy templates is pretty straightforward.
-Bento requires the Bento runtime script and the component scripts and styles to be loaded on your page.
-These can be loaded from a CDN, but you need to load the needed Bento runtime + the Bento components in the `head` of your page (usually in your [layout files](https://www.11ty.dev/docs/layouts/)).
+Before you can use a Bento component, you need to load the Bento runtime script + component scripts and their styles in the `head` of your pages (usually in your [layout files](https://www.11ty.dev/docs/layouts/)).
 Then you can use the components in your templates or partials:

 ```html
 <head>